 - Use the "do not back up" attribute for specifying files that should remain on device, even in low storage situations.
 Use this attribute with data that can be recreated but needs to persist even in low storage situations for proper functioning of your app or because customers expect it to be available during offline use.
 This attribute works on marked files regardless of what directory they are in, including the Documents directory.
 These files will not be purged and will not be included in the user's iCloud or iTunes backup.
 Because these files do use on-device storage space, your app is responsible for monitoring and purging these files periodically.

-To learn more about optimizing your app for iCloud, read Best Practices in the iCloud Programming Guide for Core Data and technical note: How do I prevent files from being backed up to iCloud and iTunes?
+To learn more about optimizing your app for iCloud, read Designing for Core Data in iCloud and How do I prevent files from being backed up to iCloud and iTunes?